Ayan-thecodeking/DevBrains-SSTC/README.md

 ## Features

--Home page featuring the latest news and announcements from the club -Events page with information on upcoming club events and competitions -Resources page with links to helpful resources and tools for learning and development -Contact page with contact information for the club officers and advisors -Newsletter sign-up form for receiving club updates and announcements via email
+- Home page featuring the latest news and announcements from the club
+- Events page with information on upcoming club events and competitions -Resources page with links to helpful resources and tools for learning and development -Contact page with contact information for the club officers and advisors -Newsletter sign-up form for receiving club updates and announcements via email